whytui/aoemod/CustomROR/CustomROR_README.txt

 - If the game process does not have necessary rights, the log file might be located in C:\Users\<username>\AppData\Local\VirtualStore\Program Files (x86)\Jeux\Age of Empires
 - Make sure the "ROR_API.conf" file contains the lines 'wndmode.dll' (if you use windowed mode) and 'customROR.dll' (without the quotes and without extra characters on the same line)
 - Never declare more civilizations in customROR_civs.xml than there really exist in empires.dat.
 ROR_API will force civilization to Egyptian if you select a civilization that is not found in empires.dat.
 - If you install CustomROR on a UPatch HD1.1 installation, you may need to empty the file gamex/up.ini to have windowed mode work correctly.
-Default file values from UPatch installation seems to be incorrect.
+Default file values from UPatch installation seem to be incorrect.
 - If you install CustomROR on a directory game that already had CustomROR, config files will not be overwritten.
 	To get latest features, you should really get CustomROR.xml content from the provided example (in ZIP archive file).
 Same for CustomROR_civs.xml.